dhlab-basel/Sipi/README.md

 Sipi provides the following predefined variables:
 - `server.has_openssl` : True if openssl is available
 - `server.secure` : True, if we are an a secure https connection
-- `server.host` : The hostname of the SIPI server that was used in the request.
+- `server.host` : The hostname of the Sipi server that was used in the request.
-- `server.client_ip` : IP-Address of the client connecting to SIPI (IP4 or IP6).
+- `server.client_ip` : IP-Address of the client connecting to Sipi (IP4 or IP6).
 - `server.client_port`: Portnumber of client socket.
-- `server.uri` : The URL used to access SIPI (exclusive the hostname/dns).
+- `server.uri` : The URL used to access Sipi (exclusive the hostname/dns).
 - `server.header` : Table with all HTTP header files.
 Please note that the names are all lowercase!
 - `server.cookies` : Table of cookies.
 - `server.get` : Table of GET parameters.